lingui/js-lingui/docs/tutorials/react.rst

    <h1><Trans id="Message Inbox" /></h1>

-It's more interesting with variables and other components.
+It's more interesting with variables and components.
 Our paragraph:

 .. code-block:: jsx